hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 cluster is removed!

-~> **NOTE:** If you have modified the terraform modules we have provided, you'll need to adapt these instructions to fit your modifications
+~> **NOTE:** If you have modified the terraform modules we have provided, you'll need to adapt these instructions to fit your modifications.

 ### Remove from terraform state

-First, let's verify all the resources currently tracked in the terraform state.
-Change to the directory where the terraform state exists (or if remote state is used, any directory), and list the state:
+First, verify all the resources currently tracked in the terraform state.
+If the terraform.state is on your local disk, change to that directory.
+Next, list the state:

 ```shell
 $ terraform state list